AmauryCarrade/grav-plugin-zmarkdown-engine/README.md

 The **ZMarkdown Engine** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 Allows to use the [ZMarkdown engine](https://github.com/zestedesavoir/zmarkdown) to parse the markdown.

-**Warning**: this plugin does not includes ZMarkdown: it must be installed separatly.
+**Warning**: this plugin does not includes ZMarkdown: it must be installed separately.

 ## Installation